Daredevil (TV series): Costumes

 The suit was upgraded for the second season, with Calvert calling it "a much more fluid suit and much more tactical in a way."
 The costume department "streamlined" the suit to make it simpler, using less material on the gauntlets and boots.
 Cox described the changes as "tweaks" that were needed after seeing the suit in action in the first season, and noted that the changes are woven into the storyline of the season, including the need for a new, redesigned mask.

 Title sequence

 The opening title sequence was created by Elastic.
-The company previously created the title sequence for True Detective, which had stood out to the creators in terms of "imagination and delivering on what the show was about".
+The company previously created the title sequence for True Detective (2014–present), which had stood out to the creators in terms of "imagination and delivering on what the show was about".
 DeKnight explained that multiple companies had made pitches to the creative team involving "variations of the same idea, where you zoom in on an eye and you see a sonar map of the city."
-However, one of Elastic's pitches had "fluid-like blood dripping over everything ... as if paint were covering something invisible and revealing it", which both DeKnight and Loeb wanted to use immediately.
+However, one of Elastic's pitches had "fluid-like blood dripping over everything [...] as if paint were covering something invisible and revealing it", which both DeKnight and Loeb wanted to use immediately.